InvictusTools/Plocater/README.md

 # Plocater
+Plocater is most advance tool for hacking.
-Most advance ip and mob number information gathering tool.
+1.you can know more information from an ip addr and a mob number

+How to use ?
+commands